Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: Abstract

 \section{Abstract}

-The continuous development of artificial intelligence has a profound impact on biomedical research and other fields.Brain-inspired computing is an important intersection of multimodal technology and biomedical field.
-This paper provides a comprehensive review of machine learning (ML) and deep learning (DL) models in brain-inspired computing, tracking their evolution, application value, challenges, and potential research trajectories.
-First, the basic concepts and development history are reviewed, and their evolution is divided into two stages: recent machine learning and current deep learning, emphasizing the importance of each stage in the research state of brain-inspired computing.
-In addition, the latest progress and key techniques of deep learning in different tasks of brain-inspired computing are introduced from six perspectives.
-Despite significant progress, challenges remain in making full use of its capabilities.
-This paper aims to provide a comprehensive review of brain-inspired computing models based on machine learning and deep learning, highlighting their potential in various applications and providing a valuable reference for future academic research.
-It can be accessed through the following url:\href{https://github.com/ultracoolHub/brain-inspired-computing}{https://github.com/ultracoolHub/brain-inspired-computing}.
+The continuous development of artificial intelligence has a profound impact on biomedicine and other fields, providing new research ideas and technical methods.
+Brain-inspired computing is an important intersection between multimodal technology and biomedical field.
+Focusing on the application scenarios of decoding text and speech from brain signals in human-computer interaction, this paper presents a comprehensive review of the brain-inspired computing models based on deep learning (DL), tracking its evolution, application value, challenges and potential research trends.
+We first reviews its basic concepts and development history, and divides its evolution into two stages: recent machine learning and current deep learning, emphasizing the importance of each stage in the research of brain-inspired computing for human-computer interaction.
+In addition, the latest progress of deep learning in different tasks of brain-inspired computing for human-computer interaction is reviewed from five perspectives, including datasets and different brain signals, and the application of key technologies in the model is elaborated in detail.
+Despite significant advances in brain-inspired computational models, challenges remain to fully exploit their capabilities, and we provide insights into possible directions for future academic research.
+For more detailed information, please visit our GitHub page:\href{https://github.com/ultracoolHub/brain-inspired-computing}{https://github.com/ultracoolHub/brain-inspired-computing}.